 Simply put, Biology Saves the World brings the life sciences to life!

 How can I sign up to be a Focus Scientist in the BSW project?

-Focus Scientists are PIs, Post-Doctoral Fellows, or Graduate Students in the life sciences at the U who volunteer to share their work and professional path with CBS first-year students.
-Since the first offering of the BSW project in 2015, 99 scientists from 72 unique labs have participated.
+Focus Scientists are PIs, Postdoctoral Fellows, Graduate Students, or Research Scientists in the life sciences at the U who volunteer to share their work and professional path with CBS first-year students.
+Since the first offering of the BSW project in 2015, 113 scientists from 79 unique labs have participated.
 You can sign up to join them by completing this brief form with information about your research area, lab, and meeting time availability.

 What do participants have to say about the BSW project?

 Focus Scientist Feedback:

 - “It was a pleasure interacting with the students.
 I enjoyed explaining my research to the group.
 It is always great to have an opportunity to explain advanced concepts to an audience that is not well versed in the specific field.”